HL7/fhir-ipa/input/pagecontent/conformance.md

     * use the appropriate exceptional concept code from the value set

 #### Must-support means SHALL process, for requestors
 Clients conforming to a profile in IPA SHALL be capable of processing resource instances containing mustSupport data elements, including elements with missing data, without generating an error or causing the application to fail.
+An element can be processed, for example, if the the receiving application's behavior can differ based upon the value of the element.

 For example, one possible value of the [Observation.status element](StructureDefinition-ipa-observation-definitions.html#Observation.status) is `entered-in-error`.
 This element is marked as Must Support because requestors must be capable of processing this value in order to appropriately handle the resource's clinical data.